apache/geode/Sizing-a-Geode-Cluster.md

 Test runs should exercise a representative application workload, and be long enough to incur multiple GC cycles, so that stable resource usage can be confirmed.
 Also, if any Geode queues are used, tests should be run to determine adequate queue sizes that meet the SLA.
 If disk storage is used, then adequate disk store size and configuration per node should be determined as well as part of this exercise.

 Upon each test run, the latency metrics collected by the application are examined.
-VSD is used to examine the GemFire statistics and correlate the resource usage with latencies and throughput observed.
+VSD is used to examine the statistics and correlate the resource usage with latencies and throughput observed.
 The article [Using Visual Statistics Display to Analyze GemFire Runtime Configuration, Resources, and Performance](http://blogs.vmware.com/vfabric/2012/10/using-visual-statistics-display-to-analyze-gemfire-runtime-configuration-resources-and-performance.html) covers the basics of VSD and the relevant statistics we need.
 The resources that should be examined are memory (heap, and non-heap, GC), CPU, system load, network, file descriptors, and threads.
 In addition, the queue statistics should be examined as well.

 One of the objectives of vertical sizing is to determine the headroom required to accomplish the desired performance.
 This might take several tests, in order to tune the headroom to no more and no less than needed.
 A much larger headroom than needed could amount to a significant waste of resources.
 A smaller headroom could cause higher GC activity and CPU usage and hurt performance.